SanjeevKGupta/blueperf-acmeair/README.md

 7. Deploy the services
 This will create all the k8s objects - deploy, pod, services etc.
 - `mainservice` provides the ingress URL used by the app.
-- `mainservice` and `authservice` do not have backend databases.
-Other three services have.
+- `mainservice` and `authservice` do not have backend databases, other three services have.

 ### All services and all databases
 All services in one namespace and all databases in one namespace.
-Namespace cna be on different clouds/clusters
+Namespace can be on different clouds/clusters.

-8. Start with deploying databases in one namespace
+8. Start with deploying databases in one namespace.
+You can change the namespace name as per your preference.
 ```
 make deploy-booking-db NAMESPACE=sn-acmeair-databases CLUSTER_TYPE=ROKS
 make deploy-customer-db NAMESPACE=sn-acmeair-databases CLUSTER_TYPE=ROKS
 make deploy-flight-db NAMESPACE=sn-acmeair-databases CLUSTER_TYPE=ROKS
 ```
-- Verify all K8s objects created
+- Verify all K8s objects created.
 ```
 kc get all -n sn-acmeair-databases
 ```

-10. Install oh agent
+10. Install oh agent.
 - Verify oh agent is installed

 11. In UI register a GW with this oh agent
-- Let skupper pods be deployed
+- Let skupper pods be deployed.
-- Let the database services be discovered
+- Let the database services be discovered.

-12. Create policy for each of the three DBs
+12. Create policy for each of the three DBs.
 13. Switch to other cluster and update KUBECONFIG.
-Now deploy application services in another namespace in a cluster
+Now deploy application services in another namespace in a cluster.
+You can change the namespace name as per your preference.
 ```
 make deploy-mainservice NAMESPACE=sn-acmeair-services CLUSTER_TYPE=K8S
 make deploy-authservice NAMESPACE=sn-acmeair-services CLUSTER_TYPE=K8S